DavideViolante/socialblade-com-api/README.md

 ### Params of `socialblade` function
 1. `source`: [one of the followings](https://github.com/DavideViolante/socialblade-com-api/blob/master/functions.js#L4).
-2. `username`: username on the specified source.
+2. `username`: account username on the specified source.
+3. `cookie`: required param if `source` is `instagram`.
+You need to sign up for a free account to socialblade.com, then get the value of `PHPSESSXX` Cookie from Chrome console (F12) > Application > Cookies.

 ### Example
 ```js